-- turn off gas and electricity at the isolator switch or fuse box if possible and do not touch any electrical appliances or light switches
+- turn off the gas and electricity at the isolator switch or fuse box if possible

 - work with emergency services like the police and fire brigade to be safely escorted to and from your home

-- return to your home when you have been told it is safe to do so
+- return to your home only when you've been told it's safe to do so.

-- drive through flood waters or move 'road closed' signs, as this causes unnecessary risks for yourself and others.
-There may be unseen obstacles or dangers in the road.
-Cars will float in flood waters and steering will be lost
+- drive through flood waters or move 'Road Closed' signs, as this causes unnecessary risks for yourself and others.
+There might be unseen obstacles or dangers in the road.
+Cars float in flood waters and lose their steering

 - wade through flood waters.
-There may be hidden currents or obstacles.
+There might be hidden currents or obstacles.

 If your garden was also flooded, avoid contact with plants and soil.
-Paving and other hard surfaces may need to be disinfected.
+Paving and other hard surfaces might need to be disinfected.

-If you are older or have a disability you may be at greater risk of becoming unwell with bacterial infections or hypothermia.
+If you're older or disabled, you might be at greater risk of becoming unwell with bacterial infections or hypothermia.
 You should take special care to follow the tips below.

-- wear warm, dry, water-proof clothing and wellingtons
+- wear warm, dry, waterproof clothing and wellies

 - avoid coming into contact with flood water or contaminated belongings